 Why should I consult the College's Leaving a Legacy information pack?

 Simple errors in wording can create confusion and delay in carrying out people’s wishes, so as well as taking appropriate legal or professional advice we would strongly encourage anyone considering including the College in their Will to refer to the information in this pack.

 Why do I need to notify the College if I include it in my Will?

 Because gifts in Wills make up so much of our total income, having an idea of the number of gifts we are likely to receive in the years ahead helps us shape our plans.
-It also gives us an opportunity to thank those who pledge gifts, whether by offering Anniversary Circle membership, regular updates on College activity or other appropriate acknowledgements.
+It also gives us an opportunity to thank those who pledge gifts, whether by offering membership of the Friends of RCO, regular updates on College activity, or other appropriate acknowledgements.